Gabally/OpenSesame/README.md

 ## WARNING ⚠️

-This project was developed for fun in a few days, if you plan on using it you should take a look at the code as it's probably not very safe and should be trusted for super sensistive information.
+This project was developed for fun in a few days, if you plan on using it you should take a look at the code as it's probably not very safe and shouldn't be trusted for super sensistive information.

 ## Features
 - Store username/passwords/files encrypted